 Whole School SEND is a consortium of charities, schools and organisations.
 We are committed to helping children and young people with special educational needs and/or disabilities (SEND) or learning differences reach their full potential.

 Hosted by nasen, Whole School SEND lead the Universal SEND Services with our strategic partners Education and Training Foundation (ETF) and the Autism Education Trust (AET).

 EEF Trial of the SEND Review in Mainstream Secondary Schools

 The SEND Review is a structured, peer-to-peer evaluation of SEND provision across a school.
 The aim of the programme is to improve provision for pupils with SEND in mainstream schools by helping schools to evaluate the effectiveness of their provision, and then implement a bespoke action plan to target areas of priority and drive improvement.

 nasen is proud to be part of the DfE-funded Early Years SEND Partnership Project led by the Council for Disabled Children (CDC).
-The other partners are I CAN, The Communication Trust, Contact and Dingley’s Promise. nasen is currently working with Local Authorities from the nine regions across the country to develop their SEND provision at a strategic level.
+The other partners are I CAN, Contact, Dingley’s Promise and the National Children’s Bureau (ncb). nasen is currently working with Local Authorities across the country to develop their SEND provision at a strategic level.

 By responding to government consultations, we can use our lived experience of supporting children and young people with SEND and learning differences to help make sure that inclusive practice is at the heart of every classroom.

 Use this page to keep up to date with the latest consultations relating to SEND, along with opportunities to feed into nasen’s organisational responses, and hints and tips that could help make your individual response quicker and easier to submit.